opendatasoft/slate/source/includes/_topics.md

 a dataset for example can be almost instantaneous but could also go on for hours depending on the size of the dataset and the complexity of the processing pipeline.

-These calls will return instantaneously with a job ID that you can then use to poll for a status update.
+These calls will return instantaneously with a job identifier that you can then use to poll for a status update.
 Once the action is over, the poll's response will contain the action's response.

 <aside class="important">